 Day after day every priest stands and performs his religious duties; again and again he offers the same sacrifices, which can never take away sins.
 But when this priest had offered for all time one sacrifice for sins, he sat down at the right hand of God.
 Since that time he waits for his enemies to be made his footstool, because by one sacrifice he has made perfect forever those who are being made holy.
 (Hebrews 10:11-14)

-In the USA the average adult lives to about age 72, earns roughly $30,000 per year, gets married twice, has about 2 children … the statistics go on and on.
-While most of us find some categories we don’t fit in, the simple fact is that on the whole we’re average.
+In the USA the average adult lives to about age 79 (it was 72 when Jack wrote this in 1999), earns roughly $31,000 per year (up 1k from 1999), gets married twice, has about 2 children … the statistics go on and on.
+While most of us find some categories we don’t fit in, the simple fact is that on the whole, we’re average.
 And it’s also apparent that there isn’t any big difference between believers and non-believers.
 As a group, we’re not less educated or intelligent, and don’t earn less, as some secular “thinkers” contend.
 Nor do we behave any closer to the Lord’s standards, as some of us contend.
 We have about the same ratio of broken marriages, troubled children, and other dysfunctions as our unbelieving neighbors.
-We’re neither better nor worse than others; we’re just average.
-A bumper sticker I once saw declares, “Christians aren’t any better, we’re just forgiven”.
+We’re neither better nor worse than others—we’re just average.
+A bumper sticker I once saw declares, “Christians aren’t any better, we’re just forgiven.”
 Well said.

 When it comes to normal it’s a different story.
 While we are average, we certainly are not normal.
 In truth the fact that we’re average automatically renders us abnormal.
 You see in all of history there has only been one normal man.
 He lived about 2000 years ago and is the only perfect example of the human race.
 To be normal is to conform to an established standard and only one man has lived the way our Creator designed us to live; only one has met the standards for the race.
 His name is Jesus.
 All the rest of us have fallen far short of His glory (Rom 3:23).